Red-Flag Monthly Calendar

 - Homesickness - especially for freshmen.

-- New social life adjustments - including new freedom of not having to check with parents about what time to be in, having the opportunity to experience new areas, making your own decisions on when to conduct social activities and establishing yourself in a peer group.
+- New social life adjustments - including new freedom of not having to check with parents about what time to be in, having the opportunity to experience new areas, making your own decisions on when to conduct social activities, and establishing yourself in a peer group.

 - "En-loco parentis" problems - students feel depressed because of real or perceived restrictive policies and regulations of the college.

-- Campus familiarization - includes becoming familiar with campus, classrooms, buildings and meeting places.
+- Campus familiarization - includes becoming familiar with campus, classrooms, buildings, and meeting places.

-- Adjusting to "Administrative Red Tape" with students soon realizing that it may be a long and frustrating process when trying to find an answer to what seems to be a simple question, or trying to work something through the administrative process.
+- Adjusting to "Administrative Red Tape" with students soon realizes that it may be a long and frustrating process when trying to find an answer to what seems to be a simple question, or trying to work something through the administrative process.

 October